-- Board members Gazdik, Finnigan and Mol thanked everyone who came out to speak and to listen. - Board member Fry suggested policy be reviewed. - Board member Cloyd thanked all who came out.
+- Board members Gazdik, Finnigan and Mol thanked everyone who came out to speak and to listen. - Board member Fry said the Board does have say over policy and that it is a reasonable thing to make an effort in Policy Subcommittee to pull relevant policy pertaining to matters of discrimination, racism, hate crimes and more.
+He said the Board could review such policies closely and they could also be reviewed with legal counsel to ensure that we are current and to educate ourselves.
+He said it would be a valid and worthwhile time for the Board. - Board member Cloyd thanked all who came out.
 She said she attended a field trip with the 10th grade Civics class to the Capital and thanked teachers Kyle McCullough and Paul Dumais for organizing. - Board member Antrum thanked everyone who provided public comment.